A CU Medicine provider.

 - Research interest for patients

-I provide access to a wider variety of clinical trials for patients with genitourinary malignancies
+I work with a number of pharmaceutical companies on clinical trials for patients with genitourinary malignancies

 - Volunteer activities